pyrsmk/imagine/README.md

 imagine 1.0.0
 =============

 Imagine is a tiny image (pre)loading library with promises.
+It fixes weird behaviors on some browsers and add a simple/stable way to know if one or several images are loaded or not.

 Install
 -------